Prompts

 Check Prompt Target for more details!

-Arch uses fast Natural Language Inference (NLI) and embedding approaches to first detect the intent of each incoming prompt.
-This intent detection phase analyzes the prompt’s content and matches it against predefined prompt targets, ensuring that each prompt is forwarded to the most appropriate endpoint.
-Arch’s intent detection framework considers both the name and description of each prompt target, and uses a composite matching score between an NLI and cosine similarity to enchance accuracy in forwarding decisions.
+Arch uses fast text embedding and intent recognition approaches to first detect the intent of each incoming prompt.
+This intent matching phase analyzes the prompt’s content and matches it against predefined prompt targets, ensuring that each prompt is forwarded to the most appropriate endpoint.
+Arch’s intent matching framework considers both the name and description of each prompt target, and uses a composite matching score between embedding similarity and intent classification scores to enchance accuracy in forwarding decisions.

-• Embeddings: By embedding the prompt and comparing it to known target vectors, Arch effectively identifies the closest match, ensuring that the prompt is handled by the correct downstream service.
+• Text Embedding: By embedding the prompt and comparing it to known target vectors, Arch effectively identifies the closest match, ensuring that the prompt is handled by the correct downstream service.

 Agentic Apps via Prompt Targets